-In this section, we continue with the settings from Appendix \ref{appen:weitzenbock}.
+In this section, we continue with the setting from Appendix \ref{appen:weitzenbock}.
 To be specific, we assume $(P, h)$ is a Riemannian manifold of dimension $n$ with metric $h$, and denote by $D$ the Levi-Civita connection. $E\to P$ is a vector bundle with inner product $\langle \cdot, \cdot\rangle$ and $\nabla$ is a connection of $E$ which is compatible with $\langle \cdot, \cdot\rangle$.

-We would like to remark that we include this section for the sake of completeness of the vector valued forms, while the content of this appendix is not used in any section of this paper.
-Actually one can derive the exponential decay using the differential inequality method from the formulas we provide here.
-We leave the proof to readers who have interests.
+We remark that we include this section for the sake of completeness of our treatment of vector valued forms, and the content of this appendix is not used in any section of this article.
+Actually one can derive exponential decay using the differential inequality method from the formulas we provide here.
+We leave the proof to interested reader.